-There a dozen automobile companies.
+There are dozen automobile companies.
 Dozens of airlines.
-Over a thousands banks.
+Over a thousand banks.
 Hundreds of venture capital funds and thousands of mutual funds.
 There are even two stock markets in the US, and the old rivalries of Coca Cola vs. Pepsi, Visa vs. Mastercard, and Mac vs. PC.
 But there is just one Berkshire Hathaway.

 Why?
 Why after sixty years of near-continuous success is there not just a distant second and far distant third, but nothing else at all like Berkshire Hathaway?

 What sets Berkshire Hathaway apart from all other firms is it’s lack of focus.
 Warren Buffett and Charlie Munger didn’t set out to build synergies within their portfolio.
 They simply looked for good value investments and reasonable amounts of growth.

 One of Buffett’s many shared bits of advice is to get rich, slowly.